 Note: As with the prior billing analysis, an analysis of free trials and freemium products will be skewed more towards SaaS providers serving the lower end of the market, as free trials and freemium products don’t often make sense for enterprise-grade products that are highly complex or have significant integration/implementation costs.

 Free trials appear to be more common than freemium products: of the SaaS companies who listed a pricing page, 31% offered a free trial, while only 18% had a freemium product.

 The length of a free trial ranged between 1 week and a full month, with 2 weeks being the most common length and the average just under 3 weeks.

 How you ultimately model pricing will depend on how you deliver your software, how customers utilize that software, and how customers estimate the value your product provides.
 There is no best model and no pricing template that will work for everyone, but you can draw insight from observing how other SaaS companies model their own pricing in light of the insights provided here.

-To learn more about the implications of the various models discussed above, take a look at our article about SaaS Pricing Models and Strategies for 2021.
+To learn more about the implications of the various models discussed above, take a look at our article about SaaS Pricing Models and Strategies.